 What Are Gig Workers?

 Gig workers are often understood to be independent contractors.
-However, whether gig workers are classified as employees or independent contractors is a matter of ongoing debate and legal change.
+However, whether gig workers are employees or independent contractors is an important distinction.
+Worker classification has a major impact on employee benefits, labor laws, and legal protections.
+To understand more about gig economy workers and worker classification, talk to an employment law attorney.

 The Problem of Misclassifying Workers in the Gig Economy

 “The thing about the gig work economy is that people want to make everybody within that an independent contractor,” says Antoinette Choate, an employment law attorney in Chicago, Illinois.
 “But misclassification of employees is a significant concern.”
-Certain sectors are particularly prone to misclassification, such as construction, Uber, Lyft, and offsite services like housecleaning.
+Certain sectors are particularly prone to misclassification.
+Commonly miscategorized work includes construction, delivery driving, and offsite services like housecleaning.

-If you’re classified as an independent contractor and do not have employee status, the company you perform work for doesn’t have to pay you minimum wage or offer overtime, payroll taxes, sick leave, unemployment insurance, workers’ compensation, or health insurance mandated by the Affordable Care Act.
-In addition to the impacts on workers, misclassification costs the United States government billions of dollars in revenue.
+If you’re classified as an independent contractor and do not have employee status, most state and federal labor laws do not apply.
+The company you perform work for doesn’t have to pay you minimum wage or offer overtime.
+Employers avoid payroll taxes, sick leave, workers’ comp, and health insurance mandated by the Affordable Care Act.
+Misclassification also costs the United States government billions of dollars in revenue.

 Federal and State Laws Govern Worker Classification

-There can be obvious incentives for business owners to shield themselves from the expenses of employees—like saving 30 percent or more in labor costs.
+There can be obvious incentives for business owners to shield themselves from the expenses of employees.
+Businesses can save 30 percent or more in labor costs with independent workers.

 However, classifying a worker as a full-time employee or independent contractor is not a matter of choice.
-Instead, it’s dictated by federal, state, and local laws.
-Intentional misclassification, then, can have costly outcomes for the employer.
+Even an agreement for contract work that states the worker is a contractor does not determine their classification.
+Instead, federal, state, and local laws determine worker category.
+Intentional misclassification can have costly outcomes for the employer.

 Choate elaborates on what can be a common misconception: “As I understand the gig economy, it’s temporary.
 But just because it’s temporary or seasonal, like holiday-season workers for a retailer, that doesn’t mean you’re not an employee.
 They’re setting your schedule, telling you when to show up; you have to comply with their code of conduct.
 You may have a transient project, but if you’re making them come to your workplace and act like any other employee, it may be a gig, but they must still be an actual employee.”